benoneal/andvari/README.md

 - Projections are disposable, can take any shape, and can be added, removed, or changed at any time
 - All business logic reads from projections only

-As a result, Andvari has some really powerful advantages over other event sourcing implementations:
+As a result, Andvari has some really powerful advantages over some other event sourcing implementations:

 - Side effects (email, payment processing, shipping, etc) are a non-issue.
 Andvari even exposes a convient `worker` API to abstract away the repetitive management of these things, allowing you to write business logic with confidence that it will never execute twice and will retry as many times as you need.
 - You can completely restructure your projections based on evolving data access requirements as simply as refactoring your reducer functions.
 When you update the version supplied to Andvari, your next deploy will reproject the entire history of events with your new projection logic (and you don't lose the old projections either).